 Denmark is known as one of the Viking capitals of the age.
 And where there were early Vikings, Norse Myths are not too far behind.
 I’d love to explore the runestones and mounds in Denmark and learn firsthand about the footprint of Norse gods.

 9. Experience the Magical Architecture of Spain

-From the enchanted city of Cuenca, Spain famous for its hanging houses to the Sagrada Família in Barcelona, Spain is full of whimsical and quirky architecture.
-The Sagrada Familia especially has always reminded me of the place where “Moonchild” from The Neverending Story lived.
+From the enchanted city of Cuenca, Spain, famous for its hanging houses, to the Sagrada Família in Barcelona, Spain is full of whimsical and quirky architecture.
+The Sagrada Familia has always reminded me of where “Moonchild” from The Neverending Story lived.

 10. Visit the Ossuaries and Mummies of Italy

 Italy is home to some really weird and creepy stuff.
 And you know I like weird and creepy.
 Here you can explore the mummified remains of monks, walk into a cathedral made of bones and even see some anatomical leftovers from saints.

 11. Explore Ancient Egypt